PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 - **Feature flags:** PostHog includes [multivariate feature flags](/feature-flags) that support JSON payloads.
 Teams can use feature flags to offer different features or UI choices to users, to trigger in-app messages, and more.

 - **A/B testing:** In PostHog, you can use the [experimentation suite](/ab-testing) to create multivariate tests within your product, such as showing some users a different page layout to others.
 Over time, you can build an understanding of which page performs better, correlate results with other events, and deploy a final version.
--

 ### Session replays

 Session replays are an essential tool for understanding how people use your product, especially for [early-stage companies](/blog/early-stage-analytics) searching for product-market fit.

+> Learn [how Contra used session replays](/customers/contra) to increase registrations by 30%.

 Both Hotjar and PostHog offer session replays:

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">